ajcav/symphys/README.md

 # symphys
 Basic package for general physical system modeling.
-Used as an aid for studying.
+Used as a study aid.